ZZZdreamm/Cacarrot/README.md

 About it:

-You can't create game on phone because it is too small for showing answers in game anyway, so host must be on bigger device.
 Game host hosts game on device and clients join to it by writing gamecode in input on landing page.
 You have to be registered and logged to host a game or/and create/edit your game templates.
 Game consists of few stages: